awreece/codearcana/content/performance/off_cpu_mmap.md

 ![We see a lot of time is spent in rwsem_down_write_failed.](|filename|/images/mmap_off_cpu.svg "In an off-cpu flamgraph, the width of a bar is proportional to the total time spent off cpu.
 Here we see a lot of time is spent in rwsem_down_write_failed.")

 Fortunately, the fix was simple -- we switched to using the traditional file `read` interface.
-After this change, we nearly doubled our throughput became CPU bound as we expected:
+After this change, we nearly doubled our throughput and became CPU bound as we expected:

 ![Almost 100% CPU utilization](|filename|/images/high_cpu_usage.png "Almost 100% CPU utilization")